Foreign Nationals in the US2021-11-22T12:51:22-05:00

 Check out our extensive team of CPAs, all with vast international tax experience.

-We’re an active member of Nexia International, a global network of independent accountancy, tax and business advisors with over 250 firms around the globe.
+We’re an active member of Nexia, a global network of independent accountancy, tax and business advisors with over 250 firms around the globe.

 Meet Our Tax Professionals